codewitch-honey-crisis/htcw_ip5306/README.md

-# button
+# ip5306

-This library allows you to use the IP5306 power management module
+This library allows you to use the ip5306 power management IC

 ```
 [env:node32s]